A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Numerical experiments

 In the first numerical example we demonstrate the expected convergence of the split exponential Euler method and highlight the performance of the proposed technique in comparison to other numerical integrators.
-To this aim, we consider the so-called BVAM model~\cite{ATGBM02}
+To this aim, we consider